Jacqueline-Tsai/React-Js-ScenicSpot/README.md

+scenic-spots-lookup-tool

 # Introduction

 This project includes two parts

-1.
-	Connect scene spots API from Ministry of Transportation And Communications (MOTC Transport API V2), implementing a interface for these data using React.
+1. Connect scene spots API from Ministry of Transportation And Communications (MOTC Transport API V2), implementing a interface for these data using React.

-2.
-	Designed a middleware that limit the number of requests from a single IP to 1000.
+3. Designed a middleware that limit the number of requests from a single IP to 1000.
 If the user is exceed the limit, return 429 (Too Many Requests)

 ## Get Start